Hand Hygiene Compliance in Australian Hospitals: 7 Strategies That Work

 First of all, you should start with strategies proven to work in clinical practice.
 Once you collate all the procedural steps, make sure you:

 - Communicate the strategy organisation-wide

 - Ensure the strategy is straightforward and easy to follow

 - Make sure the strategy is being implemented, improved and sustained at all times

 Above all, good hygiene promotion should be viable and reasonably easy to put into practice.

 Now, the following hand hygiene improvement steps draw heavily on the WHO Multimodal Hand Hygiene Improvement Strategy.
 And this strategy is proven effective and workable by experimental and clinical studies.

 1. Choose Hand Hygiene Products Wisely

 Think about this for a moment.
-Healthcare industry requires careful attention in just about any organisational aspect.
-You don’t want to gamble with human lives.
+The healthcare industry requires careful attention in just about any organisational aspect.
+You don’t want to risk human lives.